 The Portuguese community in Brussels celebrating Sport Lisboa e Benfica championship victory 🎉🍾

-Publié par Brussels Express sur samedi 13 mai 2017
+Publiée par Brussels Express sur Samedi 13 mai 2017

-It was also in Café Portugal that a brilliant idea was born: to create a festival dedicated to the Portuguese gastronomy entitled “Le Meilleur du Portugal”.
-“In 2013, together with my friends Paulo de Cavarlho, Duarte Mira from CAP (Head of the Portuguese Confederation of Farmers in Brussels) and Nuno Melo, a Portuguese Member of the European Parliament, we decided to launch this initiative.
+It was also in Café Portugal that a brilliant idea was born: to create a festival dedicated to the Portuguese gastronomy entitled “The Best of Portugal”.
+“In 2013, together with my friends Duarte Mira, Head of the Portuguese Confederation of Farmers in Brussels, and Nuno Melo, a Portuguese Member of the European Parliament, we decided to launch this initiative.
 We are bring together wine, cheese, ham, olive oil producers from Portugal and so much more.
 It’s without any doubt the most important Portuguese promotional event in Brussels”.

-Last summer, Le Meilleur du Portugal managed to welcome around 40 000 visitors throughout two days.
+Last summer, The Best of Portugal managed to welcome around 40 000 visitors throughout two days.
 It’s indeed one of the biggest open air festivals in Brussels (maybe only Eat Brussels has better figures).

 The Café Portugal is definitely more than a restaurant.
 It is the House of Portugal in Brussels.